walterfreeman/phy211/syllabus.md

 The mathematics you will need for this class are:

 - Algebra:
-	- You will need the ability to solve a system of $N$ equations for $N$ unknowns, using substitution
+	- You will need the ability to solve a system of $N$ equations for $N$ unknowns using substitution
 	- You will need to know how to use the quadratic formula to find the roots of a quadratic equation
 	- There is guaranteed to be one problem on the first exam where you will need to use the quadratic formula
 - Trigonometry: